cerebrophase/printf/README.md

-# printf
-a group project given by alx on printf
+A group project on alx printf